Export incentives to help you grow your business

-The Regional Government is therefore offering to reimburse up to 50% of the fees if you call on a consultant as part of an overseas trademark application, registration or certification.
+The Regional Government is therefore offering to reimburse up to 50% of the fees if you call upon a consultant within the framework of:

 Please note that the ceiling amount for this incentive is 10,000 euros per year, for a maximum of 5 consultancy projects annually.
 More info here.

 Business is good and you could do with an extra pair of hands?
 Receive a sum of up to €20,000 to recruit a full time worker, with a view to implementing a specific project involving exports of goods and/or services!